Amandahsr/HadoopAndSparkAssignments_CS4225/README.md

 # CS4225_HadoopAndSpark
 This repository details proposed solution to 2 assignments completed in NUS CS4225 module.
-The 2 assignments requires implementation of solution using Hadoop and Spark respectively.
+The 2 assignments require implementation of code using Hadoop and Spark respectively.

 <ins>Assignment 1: Hadoop</ins>